fznsakib/Robot-Hoover/README.md

 ### Running the server

-Enter the directory and then to initialise the local server run:
+Enter the directory and then initialise the local server by running:

 ```
 python app.py